As much as many of us may hope otherwise, there’s no denying the fact there will always be pro-lifers out there.

 Whether it’s a result of personal belief or religion, some people will fight against abortion and insist women keep their children no matter the cost.

-Certain places have gone to the extent of putting ridiculous bans on abortion to enforce their beliefs, for example with Alabama making it a crime to perform the procedure at any stage of pregnancy and Georgia, along with a number of other American states, passing the ‘heartbeat bill’ and banning abortions after a foetal heartbeat is detected.
+Certain places have gone to the extent of putting ridiculous bans on abortion to enforce their beliefs.
+Alabama, for example, have made it a crime to perform the procedure at any stage of pregnancy and Georgia, along with a number of other American states, passed the ‘heartbeat bill’ and banned abortions the second a foetal heartbeat is detected.

 Of course, if a woman in one of these places really doesn’t want to have a child, the ban won’t stop her getting an abortion.
-It will simply force her to go to more extreme, and possibly less safe, measures in order to have the procedure – a result which isn’t pro-life, even though it’s come about because of pro-lifers.
+It will simply force her to go to more extreme, and more than likely less safe, measures in order to have the procedure – a result which isn’t pro-life, even though it’s come about because of pro-lifers.

-Shouting about how abortion is ‘wrong’ might might successfully guilt-trip, shame or embarrass a woman out of getting an abortion but it’s very unlikely it would make the person in question change their mind and suddenly feel confident and happy about keeping their child.
+Shouting about how abortion is ‘wrong’ might successfully guilt-trip, shame or embarrass a woman out of getting an abortion but it’s very unlikely it would make the person in question change their mind and suddenly feel confident and happy about keeping their child.
+That feeling will remain the same.

 If pro-lifers are going to try and make women think twice about abortion they should offer actual help to tackle the reasons a woman may want the procedure, rather than just judging them without even knowing the thought process behind their decision – just as the organisation Schreeuw om Leven (Cry for Life) works to do.